 A garden is more than just a thing of beauty.
 It’s a safe, peaceful environment where individuals can develop their physical and mental health.
 No-one understands this better than Thrive: a charity whose mission is to harness the power of gardening to transform lives.
 Since 2012 we have supported them with the opening of The Old English Garden in London’s Battersea Park.
 Restoring a once-neglected gem into a blooming hub for the community.
 Cared for by ‘client gardeners’ who live with the challenges of mental health.
 Using gardening to bring about positive changes in the lives of people living with ill health, or who are isolated, disadvantaged or vulnerable empowering them to seek refuge and help.

-“KB joined the Wednesday Women-only Pathway programme in September after spending over a year as an in-patient at an alcohol recovery centre.
-KB suffers from anxiety and finds that gardening helps her cope.
-In the short time that KB has been with Thrive, she has shown a great commitment to the programme and engages well within the group.
+“LP joined the Wednesday Women-only Pathway programme in September after spending over a year as an in-patient at an alcohol recovery centre.
+LP suffers from anxiety and finds that gardening helps her cope.
+In the short time that LP has been with Thrive, she has shown a great commitment to the programme and engages well within the group.
 The Horticultural Therapist has expressed that she is a natural gardener and can see her growing in confidence.”

 In Ireland in 2017, on average one person a day died by suicide¹.
 And over 6,000 people presented themselves to hospitals with self-harm in the first half of 2018 alone2.
 Pieta provides free, community-based support services for anyone who is experiences thoughts of suicide, those engaging in self-harming behaviour and anyone bereaved by suicide with no referral needed.